 Risks of hypercarbia

-More than 10 European countries already use O2matic
+More than 20 countries globally already use O2matic

 Here you will find press materials for O2matic.
 Contact us if you need any quotes, opinions or other material.